 We are exposed to risk associated with changes in interest rates.
-As of June 30, 2010, all of the outstanding debt under our senior secured credit facilities, \$1.4 billion, was subject to floating interest rate risk.
+As of September 30, 2010, all of the outstanding debt under our senior secured credit facilities, \$1.4 billion, was subject to floating interest rate risk.
 To provide some protection against potential rate increases associated with our floating senior secured credit facilities, we have entered into derivative instruments in the form of interest rate swap agreements with Morgan Stanley Capital Services, Inc. covering a portion (\$210.0 million) of our senior secured indebtedness.
 While the unhedged portion of our senior secured debt is subject to increases in interest rates, we do not believe that a short-term change in interest rates would have a material impact on our income before taxes.

-The following table summarizes the impact of increasing interest rates on our interest expense from the variable portion of our debt outstanding at June 30, 2010:
+The following table summarizes the impact of increasing interest rates on our interest expense from the variable portion of our debt outstanding at September 30, 2010:

-Outs Outstanding at Annual Impact of a of an Interest Rate Increase of Varial ble Interest 10 Basis 25 Basis 50 Basis 10 0 Basis Senior Secured Term Loans Rates Po oints P oints P oints P oints (Dollars in thou sands) 2013 Term Loan (Hedged)(1) \$ 210,000 \$ \$ \$ \$ 2013 Term Loan (Unhedged)(2) 106,325 106 266 532 1,063 2015 Term Loan (Unhedged)(3) 498,750 167 2017 Term Loan (Unhedged)(3) 578,550 193 Variable Rate Debt Outstanding \$ 1,393,625 \$ 106 \$ 266 \$ 532 \$ 1,423 3-month LIBOR(4) 0.53% 0.63% 0.78% 1.03% 1.53%
+Outstanding at Annual Impact of an Interest Rate Increase of Senior Secured Term Loans Variable Interest Rates 10 Basis Points 25 Basis Points 50 Basis Points 10 0 Basis Points 2013 Term Loan (Hedged)(1) \$ 210,000 \$ \$ - \$ \$ 2013 Term Loan (Unhedged)(2 1 105,532 104 261 522 1,043 2015 Term Loan (Unhedged)(3 497,500 - - 2017 Term Loan (Unhedged)(3 577,100 Variable Rate Debt Outstanding 1 \$ 1,390,132 104 261 522 1,043 3-month LIBOR(4) 0.29% 0.39% 0 54% - 0.79% - 1 29%

+3-month LIBOR(4)

-- (1) Represents the portion of our 2013 Term Loan that is hedged by interest rate swap agreements, which have been designated as cash flow hedges against specific payments due on the 2013 Term Loan.
-Accordingly, any interest rate differential is reflected in an adjustment to interest expense over the term of the interest rate swap agreements. - (2) Represents the unhedged portion of our 2013 Term Loan outstanding at June 30, 2010. - (3) The variable interest rate for our 2015 Term Loan and our 2017 Term Loan is based on the greater of the three-month LIBOR of 0.53% or 1.50%, plus an applicable interest rate margin. - (4) Represents the three-month LIBOR rate at June 30, 2010.
+- (3) The variable interest rate for our 2015 Term Loan and our 2017 Term Loan is based on the greater of the three-month LIBOR of 0.29% or 1.50%, plus an applicable interest rate margin. - (4) Represents the three-month LIBOR rate at September 30, 2010.

 We offer our advisors and their clients two primary cash sweep programs that are interest rate sensitive: our bank sweep programs and money market sweep vehicles involving multiple money market fund providers.
 Our bank sweep programs use multiple non-affiliated banks to provide up to \$1.5 million (\$3.0 million joint) of FDIC insurance for client deposits custodied at the banks.
-While clients earn interest for balances on deposit in the bank sweep programs, we earn a fee.
-Our fees from the bank sweep programs are based on prevailing interest rates in the current interest rate environment, but may be adjusted in an increasing or decreasing interest rate environment or for other reasons.
+While clients earn interest rate environment, but may be adjusted in an increasing or decreasing interest rate environment or for other reasons.
 Changes in interest rates and fees for the bank sweep programs are monitored by our fee and rate setting committee (the "FRS committee"), which governs and approves any changes to our fees.
-By meeting promptly after interest rates change, or for other market er or non-market reasons, the FRS committee balances financial risk of the bank sweep programs with products that offer competitive client yields.
-However, as short-term interest rates hit lower levels, the FRS committee may be compelled to lower fees.
-The average Federal Reserve effective federal funds rate for June 2010 was 0.18%.
-A change in short-term interest rates of 10 basis points, if accompanied by a commensurate change in fees for our cash sweep programs, could result in an increase or decrease in income before income taxes of \$11.8 million on an annual basis (assuming that client balances at June 30, 2010 did not change).
-Actual impacts may vary depending on interest rate levels, the significance of change, and the FRS committee's strategy in responding to that change.
+By meeting promptly after interest rates change, or for other market or non-market reasons, the FRS committee balances financial risk of the bank sweep programs, such programs, cuelient yields.
+However, as short-term interest rates in the scurme field to lower fees.
+The average Federal Reserve effective federal funds rate for September 2010 was 0.19%.
+A change in short-term interest rates of 10 basis points, if accompanied by a commensurate change in fees for our cash sweep programs, could result in an increase or decrease in income before income taxes of \$11.7 million on an annual basis (assuming that client balances at September 30, 2010 did not change).
+Actual impacts may vary depending on interest rate levels, the significance of change, and the FRS committee's trates levels, the change.